 The sun was beginning to brighten the sky, and the stars were settling down for the day.
 The old man returned from wherever he had wandered off to, and produced something resembling a starved rabbit and, after skinning it, hung it over the fire.

 Madrik wasn’t going to question the source, he ate it happily enough.

 “You should get some sleep today,” said the old man.
 “Tonight we leave.
 We will make for Lexlish Pass.”

 “Why don’t we head to the coast and catch a boat round?”

 “I don’t take boats any more,” said the old man.
 “When I was young, I stole a boat and rowed over to the Renryre Island.
-Had a few too many in a tavern that night, followed those up with a few more.
+Had a few too many in a tavern that night, and followed those up with a few more.
 Next morning I woke up and the mainland was nowhere to be seen.”

 Madrik didn’t push it.
 Old people and their stories of the mainland.